unlight/asmt-javascript-questions/README.md

 - Any static analysis tools?
 - Where did you get the soft-skill knowledge from?
 - Which SW development methodologies do you know?
-- How do you do your technical tasks estimations?
 - When would you use a component over a directive?
 - Why is isolate scope an important concept?
 - How does the $digest cycle work?